 Central Features of the Settlement of Huguenots in Europe

-The Huguenot refugees were initially received by the Protestant cantons of 4 Regions of Europe which were geographically further removed (the German territories, particularly and , as well as , and ) and the colonies (the South African and of the Netherlands and Britain) were secondary or even tertiary receiving countries, since the Huguenots generally only arrived there after transiting through one of the primary receiving countries.
+The Huguenot refugees were initially received by the Protestant cantons of Switzerland, and by the Netherlands and England.
+Due to their close proximity to France, these were the countries which the Huguenots fled to in the first instance.
+The imperial city of Frankfurt am Main, which has been described as a "Drehscheibe des Refuge" (hub of the Huguenot migration), also played an important role as a primary destination and transit point.4 Regions of Europe which were geographically further removed (the German territories, particularly Brandenburg-Prussia and Hesse-Kassel, as well as Ireland, Denmark and Russia) and the colonies (the South African and North American colonies of the Netherlands and Britain) were secondary or even tertiary receiving countries, since the Huguenots generally only arrived there after transiting through one of the primary receiving countries.
 These countries must also have been less attractive to Huguenots as places of settlement because the Huguenots initially hoped to return to their country of origin in the near future.
-The trend becomes clear when one looks at a map of Europe – Ireland to the west is as far removed from France as Brandenburg-Prussia to the east5 – and when one compares the numbers of Huguenots received by the individual countries., and by the and .
-Due to their close proximity to France, these were the countries which the Huguenots fled to in the first instance.
-The imperial city of , which has been described as a "Drehscheibe des Refuge" (hub of the Huguenot migration), also played an important role as a primary destination and transit point.
+The trend becomes clear when one looks at a map of Europe – Ireland to the west is as far removed from France as Brandenburg-Prussia to the east5 – and when one compares the numbers of Huguenots received by the individual countries.

 With the exception of Switzerland, the Huguenots settled permanently in very large numbers in the primary receiving countries.
 Estimates for the Dutch Republic range from 35,000 to 75,000 refugees, though the true number is probably around 50,000 settlers.
 England received about 40,000 refugees.
 Due to the increasing difficulties involved in providing for the Huguenots, the Protestant cantons of Switzerland made substantial efforts to find other territories for the refugees to settle in.
 Ultimately, only about 20,000 refugees remained in Switzerland.
 In general, the secondary and tertiary receiving countries received fewer refugees the further they were removed from France.
-It is estimated that Brandenburg-Prussia settled about 14,000–6, , , ) were medium-sized and small territories.
+It is estimated that Brandenburg-Prussia settled about 14,000–Hesse-Darmstadt, Brandenburg-Bayreuth, Brandenburg-Ansbach, Hanau-Münzenberg) were medium-sized and small territories.
 In total, German rulers settled around 40,000 refugees in their territories.
-Approximately 10,000 Huguenots settled in Ireland, and about 2,000 settled in Denmark and .
-The numbers for the tertiary receiving countries beyond and are considerably smaller.
+Approximately 10,000 Huguenots settled in Ireland, and about 2,000 settled in Denmark and Sweden.
+The numbers for the tertiary receiving countries beyond central and western Europe are considerably smaller.
 About 1,500–2,000 Huguenots settled in the British North American colonies.
-About 200 settled in the Dutch , and about 600 refugees settled in Russia.
+About 200 settled in the Dutch Cape Colony, and about 600 refugees settled in Russia.6

 There are two features of the settlement of Huguenots in Europe in the late-17th and early-18th centuries which may appear surprising from a modern perspective: first, the pan-European organization and communication involved; and, second, the active involvement of the Huguenots in determining the conditions of settlement, and the bargaining power and choice which they had in this process.
 In the context of the search for countries of settlement for the Huguenots, "divisions of labour" developed in Europe, and various communication networks were utilized to provide long-term solutions to the refugee problem.
 On the one hand, the primary receiving countries of the Netherlands, Switzerland and England made efforts to move a portion of the Huguenots on to other countries and/or made financial assistance available to facilitate the settlement of these Huguenots in other countries.
 Additionally, diplomatic and dynastic links were an important factor in this process.
 For example, Swiss representatives negotiated with German territories on the settlement of Huguenots.
 The Danish queen Charlotte Amalie (1650–1714), who used her influence to get Huguenots settled into Denmark, was the sister of the Landgrave of Hesse-Kassel and the niece of the Elector of Brandenburg.
 The French Reformed community which was already in existence in Frankfurt am Main played a central role in providing for the migrants and negotiating their settlement in other territories.
 In contrast to our modern concept of refugees – which is often influenced by television images – as people who, after crossing the sea or the desert, end up in detention camps or prisons awaiting their fate, representatives of the Huguenots (often priests or noblemen) played an active role on their behalf.
 In Frankfurt, diplomats, representatives of the refugees and emissaries of rulers of German territories came together to negotiate settlement conditions.
 Representatives of the Huguenots in Switzerland travelled to potential countries of settlement with financial assistance from the cantons.
 The various privileges and inducements offered by the German territorial rulers were circulated and compared throughout Europe.7